weiks/flatfooted/README.md

 - [x] Setup GI to work with current search/item/scrape model
 - [x] Specialized scraper for `MM` to get direct item pages through SKUs
   - [x] Setup Selenium for specialized scraper (requires JavaScript)
-- [ ] Allow for direct item pages mechanism in current scraper
+  - [x] Use random proxies and user agents to avoid sensitivity
-  - [ ] Use parameter in settings to specify when this behvaior should be used
+  - [x] Post-process JSON files into single CSV with all items
-- [ ] Extract data from database into single CSV file
+- [x] Allow for direct item pages mechanism in current scraper
-  - [ ] Extract everything
+  - [x] Use behavior in the absence of a `search` dict in site settings
-  - [ ] Extract for given date range
+- [x] Ensure these sites work: GWW, MSM, FAST, ZORO, GI, CP, MM
-    - TODO: Discuss with Mike
+- [x] Extract data from database into single CSV file
-  - [ ] Extract "last x" number of executions
+  - [x] Cube with three dimensions: date range, SKU, site
-    - TODO: Discuss with Mike
+  - [x] Put examples in README
-- [ ] Ensure these sites work: GWW, MSM, FAST, ZORO, GI, MM
+- [ ] Get brand and MFR for OREILY

 ## Site Groups